vibeus/vibe-website/content/blog/the-tool-every-tech-company-needs-for-smart-product-design/index.md

 In a few simple steps, product designers can use a decision matrix to lighten the burden of decision-making and start giving users what they need.
 Here are the steps to get started:

-1. **Determine what you’re prioritizing.**
+**1. Determine what you’re prioritizing.**

 That mile-long to-do list may include tasks with varying timeframes and categories.
 First, decide which items you would like to include in your decision matrix (e.g., features to implement, projects, needs of buyer personas, or research ideas).
 Then, consider the general timeline you’re focused on (e.g., the next month, quarter, or year).

-1. **Design the matrix according to your needs and specifications.**
+**2. Design the matrix according to your needs and specifications.**

 This matrix is meant to work for YOU.
 Choose the criteria and scale that best fits your needs.
 Although value and effort are common attributes to assign, you may wish to substitute them with criteria like: ease of implementation, effect on other systems, customer pain from problem, or return on investment (ROI).
 Some items may be more number-based, such as the ROI of a certain product launch or the time taken to implement an item.
 These matrices aren’t meant to be a perfect science — especially when you’re not certain of how a new feature or product will be received by users.
 Estimates and guesses are perfectly acceptable.
 You may opt to leave numbers aside and simply place items based on their perceived value and effort levels.

-1. **Research.**
+**3. Research.**

 When dollars and customer satisfaction are on the line, it pays to do your homework.
 Before placing items on the matrix, conduct some brief research.
 Get a feel for an item’s value and effort levels by viewing the results of similar tasks or features that were previously rolled out.
 We can learn a lot about the future from our past.
 You may also want to ask the following questions about each item to guide your thought process:

 - Does the feature affect many people?